-- 17.1.
-The term 'personal data breach' refers to a breach of security which has led to the destruction, loss, alteration, unauthorised disclosure of, or access to, personal data. - 17.2.
-The Data Protection Managers (DPMs) will ensure that all staff members within their school are made aware of, and understand, what constitutes a data breach as part of their CPD training.
-This will be monitored through the GDPR compliance platform by the DPO. - 17.3.
-Where a breach is likely to result in a risk to the rights and freedoms of individuals, the relevant supervisory authority will be informed. - 17.4.
-All notifiable breaches will be reported to the relevant supervisory authority within 72 hours of the school becoming aware of it. - 17.5.
-The risk of the breach having a detrimental effect on the individual, and the need to notify the relevant supervisory authority, will be assessed on a case-by-case basis. - 17.6.
-In the event that a breach is likely to result in a high risk to the rights and freedoms of an individual, the school will notify those concerned directly. - 17.7.
-A 'high risk' breach means that the threshold for notifying the individual is higher than that for notifying the relevant supervisory authority.

-- 17.8.
-In the event that a breach is sufficiently serious, the public will be notified without undue delay. - 17.9.
-Effective and robust breach detection, investigation and internal reporting procedures are in place at the school, which facilitate decision-making in relation to whether the relevant supervisory authority or the public need to be notified. - 17.10.
-Within a breach notification, the following information will be outlined: - The nature of the personal data breach, including the categories and approximate number of individuals and records concerned - The name and contact details of the DPO - An explanation of the likely consequences of the personal data breach - A description of the proposed measures to be taken to deal with the personal data breach - Where appropriate, a description of the measures taken to mitigate any possible adverse effects - 17.11.
+- 18.1.
+The term 'personal data breach' refers to a breach of security which has led to the destruction, loss, alteration, unauthorised disclosure of, or access to, personal data. - 18.2.
+The school headteacher/principal as the Data Protection Manager (DPM within the school) will ensure that all staff members are made aware of, and understand, what constitutes a data breach as part of their CPD training. - 18.3.
+Where a breach is likely to result in a risk to the rights and freedoms of individuals, the relevant supervisory authority will be informed. - 18.4.
+All notifiable breaches will be reported to the relevant supervisory authority within 72 hours of the school becoming aware of it. - 18.5.
+The risk of the breach having a detrimental effect on the individual, and the need to notify the relevant supervisory authority, will be assessed on a case-by-case basis. - 18.6.
+In the event that a breach is likely to result in a high risk to the rights and freedoms of an individual, the school will notify those concerned directly. - 18.7.
+A 'high risk' breach means that the threshold for notifying the individual is higher than that for notifying the relevant supervisory authority. - 18.8.
+In the event that a breach is sufficiently serious, the public will be notified without undue delay. - 18.9.
+Effective and robust breach detection, investigation and internal reporting procedures are in place at the school, which facilitate decision-making in relation to whether the relevant supervisory authority or the public need to be notified. - 18.10.
+Within a breach notification, the following information will be outlined: - The nature of the personal data breach, including the categories and approximate number of individuals and records concerned - The name and contact details of the DPO - An explanation of the likely consequences of the personal data breach - A description of the proposed measures to be taken to deal with the personal data breach - Where appropriate, a description of the measures taken to mitigate any possible adverse effects - 18.11.
 Failure to report a breach when required to do so may result in a fine, as well as a fine for the breach itself.

-18. Data security
+19. Data security